Transverse tori in Engel manifolds: Making surfaces transverse

 \section{Making surfaces transverse}

 To prove Theorem~\ref{main0}, we need to isotope a given torus $\Sigma$ in an Engel manifold to be transverse.
-Since $\Sigma$ typically has regions that are already transverse but with incompatible orientations, we do not attempt to achieve transversality directly, but instead adapt the notion of transverse pushoffs of Legendrian knots.
-The corresponding notion of Legendrian tori and their pushoffs is introduced in Section~\ref{Surface}, along with some useful examples.
-To make $\Sigma$ Legendrian, we first need to control its characteristic foliation.
-Our main tool for this is the bypass operation, which can be done effectively in the setting of even-contact 4-manifolds (Section~\ref{Bypass}).
-The proof is then completed in Section~\ref{MainProof}.
+Since $\Sigma$ typically has regions that are already transverse but with incompatible orientations, we do not attempt to achieve transversality directly, but instead adapt the notion of transverse pushoffs of Legendrian knots from Section~\ref{KnotOps}.
+The corresponding notion of Legendrian tori and their transverse pushoffs is introduced in Section~\ref{Surface}, along with some useful examples.
+To make $\Sigma$ Legendrian, we first need to control its characteristic foliation, which we do in the setting of even-contact 4-manifolds (Section~\ref{Bypass}).
+Our main tool for this is the bypass operation from Section~\ref{BypassCont}, which can be done more easily in this 4-dimensional setting (Section~\ref{BypassSub}).
+The proof of Theorem~\ref{main0} is then completed in Section~\ref{MainProof}.